ThatOneCodeDev/ThatOneCodeDev/README.md

 ### About Me

 👋 Hello!
-I'm ThatOneCodeDev, a self-taught software developer and sysadmin with a passion for technology and a drive to build a brighter future for myself.
+I'm ThatOneCodeDev (AKA.
+Reaper), a self-taught software developer and sysadmin with a passion for technology and a drive to build a brighter future for myself.
 Currently serving in the US military, I bring a unique blend of disciplined military expertise and self-directed learning to the world of software development and system administration.

 ![WRT54G](https://github.com/ThatOneCodeDev/ThatOneCodeDev/blob/main/Images/WRT54G.png)